ajayhb/Python-DSA/README.md

 # Python-DSA
-Data structures and algorithms using python
+Data structures and algorithms using python.

+This Repository covers:

-This covers creation, deletion, insertion, traversing and reversal functions for all 4 types of LinkedList
+a) Creation, Deletion, Insertion, Traversing and Reversal functions for all 4 types of LinkedList.

+b) Essential methods for stacks, queues and dequeues.

+c) Few problems on Stacks

+d) Problems on Recursion.